jpadilla/django-rest-framework-jwt/docs/index.md

 ### JWT_PAYLOAD_HANDLER
 Specify a custom function to generate the token payload

+**Note**
+If you have `JWT_ENABLE_BLACKLIST` set to True, *AND* you are using the default blacklist implementation, any custom token payload must include both a `jti` attribute which is a unique UUID hex, and a `exp` attribute which is a timestamp from a POSIX time (e.g. seconds since epoch).

 ### JWT_PAYLOAD_GET_USER_ID_HANDLER
 If you store `user_id` differently than the default payload handler does, implement this function to fetch `user_id` from the payload.